liamhendricks/cellblock/readme.md

 ## More about Mutable objects

-Mutable objects are automatically reparented to a new Cell if they get farther than the defined max_mutable_travel_dist_sq in the parent's `CellData` resource.
-This is determined at the time a `Cell` is removed.
-The `KDTree` is used to determine the closest neighboring cell, and the object is parented to it, whether it is active or not.
+Mutable objects are automatically reparented to a new Cell if they get closer to a that cell.

 ### Caviats